security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This value is a Universally Unique Indentifier (UUID) generated using a computer program.
+This value is a Universally Unique Identifier (UUID) generated using a computer program.
 UUIDs must be created using either installable or online tools.
 Values stored in this attribute are referenced in attributes like :ref:`Unit: Location`.

 Location: Researcher Comments